 Is it fair to wonder how the cops made this mistake given that the 9-1-1 caller said they thought the gun might be fake?

 I was a supervisor in radio.
 The intake workers type what you say when you call in, but they don't type it verbatim.
 They send that information over by computer to a dispatcher.
 And the dispatcher looks up on a board and reads what was written by the intake workers.
 What was dispatched to the officer was that the suspect had a gun.
 Even if the dispatcher had said that the gun could be a toy, it's hard for the officer on the scene to figure out whether a gun is real or not when they pull up on it the way they did.
 Many officers have died hesitating in those kind of situations.
-I'm really sorry for what happened with family, but I can't say I wouldn't have done the same thing as the officer in question.
+I'm really sorry for the family, but I can't say I wouldn't have done the same thing as the officer in question.

 Have there been other incidents like this involving excessive force by Cleveland cops?